AbdulRahmanSilmy/Webcam-rock-paper-scissors/README.md

 Run the play.py script to start the game.
 A video demo of the game can be found [here.](https://drive.google.com/file/d/1REm3BGTBYxXaEfUXW5ilFTou9CF9fcJK/view?usp=sharing)

 <img src="https://github.com/AbdulRahmanSilmy/rock-paper-scissors/blob/main/gameplay_image.jpg" width="650" height="400" />

+## Areas for improvement

+- Introduce more data augmentation to make a more robust model
+- Look for a more light weight model.
+Current model takes too much space.
+- Add object localisation capabilities to the model.